-Women and Politics Research (Section 16)
+Women, Gender, and Politics Research (Section 16)

 - Yearly membership dues: $16.00 for students and $30.00 for other members.
 Subscription to Politics and Gender included with membership.

-CALL FOR EDITORIAL TEAM PROPOSALS FOR POLITICS & GENDER
+NEW EDITORIAL TEAM FOR POLITICS & GENDER